amos-kibet/elixir-getting-started/prevent_db_overlaps.md

 A service that allows patients to book an appointment with their doctor.
 You want to prevent double-booking of a doctor for the same time slot.
-So, if one patient has an appointment on Tuesday from 9am to 10am, another patient shouldn’t be able to book that same time slot
+So, if one patient has an appointment on Tuesday from 9am to 10am, another patient shouldn’t be able to book that same time slot.

 Implements Exclusion Constraint
 [READ](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-EXCLUSION)